HR Degree Programs at Gardner-Webb University

-Gardner-Webb University is also featured in our ranking 50 Most Affordable Human Resource MBA Degree Programs.
+Gardner-Webb University is featured in our ranking of the 50 Most Affordable Human Resource MBA Degree Programs.

 About Gardner-Webb University

 Gardner-Webb University is a private university affiliated with the Baptist State Convention of North Carolina.
 Established in 1905 as Boiling Springs High School, it received a charter after Baptist associations in two counties came together to build a new school.
 As other public and private high schools opened around the city, enrollment at the school dropped.
 It decided to become a junior college, which allowed it to offer opportunities for older students, in the late 1920s.
 The school chose the name Gardner-Webb Junior College to pay homage to Max Gardner, the then Governor of North Carolina, who helped the college during its early years.
 It would later become Gardner-Webb University.